 1. Decide how to structure your study, then create a project.

 We suggest creating a unique SelfTest Round in your project for each participant.
 Of course, you might prefer that all participants upload their sessions to a single, global SelfTest Round.
 Each unique session will create a recording that saves itself, within the associated Round, chronologically by date/time indicating the participants name or identifier.
 Once you’ve decided the structure, create a project – same as you would for any study on Lookback.

 2. Chose how to communicate the study’s instructions.

 You’ll want to be clear on how often your participant should click the SelfTest link to record a new session: once a day?
 Twice a week?
 At least X times in a defined period of time?
 Check out our customizable mobile and desktop templates for ideas.

 It’s important to note that instructions, calendaring, and communication with participants is managed by the researcher throughout the duration of the Diary Study.
 Lookback provides the tool for housing and recording the study, not scheduling or communicating with beforehand.

 3. Share the SelfTest URL in your instructions

-Within the project you’ll see the SelfTest icon, click to access the link to share with your participant.
-If you’re creating one global project, share the SelfTest URL with all of your participants.
+Within each SelfTest Round you’ll see the Invite button.
+Click to access the link to share with your participant.
+If you’re creating one global Round, share the same SelfTest URL with all of your participants.
 This single URL can be distributed an infinite amount of times.
-For a multi-project Diary Study, be sure to share the project-specific SelfTest URL with the right participant once you’ve created the project 😀
+For a multi-Round Diary Study, be sure to share the Round-specific SelfTest URL with the right participant once you’ve created their unique Round 😀.

 4. Send thanks!